PeterWangIntel/crosswalk-website/Best-practice-guidelines-of-submitting-crosswalk-bugs.md

 Issue tracking for Crosswalk using [JIRA](https://crosswalk-project.org/jira/).

-## Bug Workflow

-= The Best Practice Guidelines of Submitting Crosswalk Bugs =

 ## Introduction

 This document summarizes rules and best practices of writing bug reports, aiming